Hotmoka/hotmoka/tutorial/Takamaka.md

 split and forwarded to all previous investors.
-This should make Solidity programmers uncomfortable, since the same approach, in Solidity, might lead to the infamous re-entrancy attack, when the contract that receives his investment back has redefined its fallback function in such a way to re-enter the paying contract and re-execute the distribution of the investment.
+This should make Solidity programmers uncomfortable, since the same approach, in Solidity, might lead to the infamous re-entrancy attack, when the contract that receives his investment back has a fallback function redefined in such a way to re-enter the paying contract and re-execute the distribution of the investment.
 As it is well known, such an attack has made some people rich and other desperate.
 Even if such a frightening scenario does not occur,